ultramancode/dify-official-plugins/tools/microsoft_excel_365/README.md

 The plugin uses the following Microsoft Graph scopes (hard-coded in the provider):
 - `Files.ReadWrite`: Read and write user's files
 - `offline_access`: Maintain access to data you have given it access to
+- `Sites.Read.All`: Read SharePoint site collections and related files/drives (required for accessing SharePoint Site drives)

+Note: Scopes are defined in `provider/microsoft_excel365.py` and requested during OAuth.

+## SharePoint Site Support (site_id)

+By default, all tools operate on the signed-in user’s OneDrive using the Graph endpoint `…/me/drive`.

+If you need to access or edit files that live under a SharePoint Site, you can provide an optional parameter `site_id` to target that Site’s drive.
+When `site_id` is present, the tools will switch to the Graph endpoint `…/sites/{site_id}/drive`.

+- When to use: only when you need to access/edit content inside a SharePoint Site.
+- How to find: obtain the Site’s ID from Microsoft Graph or the SharePoint admin/UI as appropriate.
+Quick tip: append `/_api/site/id` to your SharePoint site URL (e.g., `https://yourdomain.sharepoint.com/sites/YourSite/_api/site/id`) to get the `site_id`.

+Tools that accept `site_id` (optional):
+- list_all_files
+- list_workbooks
+- list_worksheets
+- read_worksheet_data
+- write_worksheet_data
+- clear_worksheet_data
+- create_worksheet
+- search_worksheet_data

 ## Tool Descriptions